+Note: Since we wrote this article in August 2017, we’ve since added a recipe page for kombucha cocktails.
+Click on the link to take a look at a wide selection.
 Whether you call it a mocktail, a non-alcoholic cocktail or an alcohol-free cocktail, there seems to be some debate as to whether a decent boozeless drink can be mixed using kombucha.
 On a recent trip to The Pig Hotel (near Bath), any misgivings we might have had were laid to rest.
-Not only is it possible, but Yann – The Pig’s mixologist – has come up with some of the tastiest drinks we’ve ever had the pleasure of quaffing.
-Follow the videos and recipes below to find out more about these wonderful kombucha cocktails – but for the real thing, […]
+Not only is it possible, but Yann – The Pig’s mixologist – has come up with some of the […]

 Brexit and Donald Trump aside, the physical and mental health of our population is among the most common topics focused on by the media today.
 Increasingly, the headlines are dominated by the debate on sugar.
 The problem that we find with many of these headlines, however, is that – for whatever reason – they can be frustratingly misleading.